Header Ad Section

 .NET

-1. Entity Framework: Supports multiple databases, including SQL, MySQL, and PostgreSQL.
+1. Entity Framework: This supports multiple databases, including MySQL, and PostgreSQL.

 2. NHibernate: Comes with plugins for faster development.